Swift-AI/Swift-AI/README.md

 let output: [Float] = try network.update(inputs: imagePixels)
 ```

 **backpropagate** - Used to train the network manually.
-Accepts the single set of expected outputs (aka 'answers') corresponding to the most `update` call.
+Accepts the single set of expected outputs (aka 'answers') corresponding to the most recent `update` call.
 Returns the total error, as calculated from the difference between the expected and actual outputs.
 ```
 let error: Float = try network.backpropagate(answer: correctAnswer)
 ```